You are here

 - MGP - coal tar contaminated soil

 Clean Earth’s expertise and experience recycling soil affords our clients unsurpassed service and value.
 Our full service approach means that we’re there when you need us every step of the process from soil testing to transportation, and ultimately developing a beneficial reuse or recycling plan customized for your materials.
-We’ll work with your team to make your project as cost-effective as possible while handling your material in compliance with state and federal environmental laws.
+We’ll work with your team to make your project as cost-effective as possible while handling your material in compliance with state and federal environmental laws and ultimately recycle your contaminated soil into clean fill.
 Talk to our experts today about how to best approach your environmental remediation needs.

 Facilities That Handle Contaminated Soil